CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 be rather useless, as there is only one type in the language and therefore any syntactically valid program would type check: there are no type errors, only syntax errors.
-Instead we will use this language to learn about normalization by evaluation, which will be used when we build a type checker for the simply typed lambda calculus (next section) and *necessary* when we build a type checker for Tartlet.
+Instead we will use this language to learn about **normalization by evaluation**, which will be used when we build a type checker for the simply typed lambda calculus (next section) and *necessary* when we build a type checker for Tartlet.